Local Win on Ethnic Studies

 Ethnic studies: Clarifying the debate

-We wrote to the SUHSD, “There no mention on this slide of the Civil War, Emancipation Proclamation and 14th Amendment, Brown vs BOE, Civil Rights Act, and efforts by this country to correct its slavery past.
+We wrote to the SUHSD about its proposed Ethnic Studies curriculum, “There no mention on this slide of the Civil War, Emancipation Proclamation and 14th Amendment, Brown vs BOE, Civil Rights Act, and efforts by this country to correct its slavery past.

 There’s no mention of the strategies utilized by other ethnic groups - Asians, Jews, Irish and Italians when first arriving in America to overcome discrimination.
 My father was forced into the Manzanar internment camp during WWII, and like other Japanese-Americans proved their loyalty by joining the U.S. Army Military Intelligence Service (MIS).